abdelrahman-elkady/se-tutorial/lab-5.md

 We will use bootstrap to build a form to submit into the server, I went and got [a material theme](https://bootswatch.com/paper/) which is compatible with the flat design we're going for.

-Create a form with title and content as inputs and submit submit to `/posts` with method post add body parser to express and create a new post
+Create a form with title and content as inputs and submit submit to `/posts` with method post add body parser to express and create a new post.

+create a post.hjs page displaying the post and have each link link to it's page